lewisblake/lewisblake.github.io/_pages/about.md

 Hi, I'm Lewis.
 My background is in statistics, machine learning, and optimization.

 I currently work as a Senior Software Developer at [Statkraft](https://www.statkraft.com/), Europe's largest renewable energy company, where I develop data-driven systems for energy management and trading.
-Previously, I worked as a Computational Scientist at the [Norwegian Meteorological Institute (MET Norway)](https://www.met.no/), developing machine learning-based forecasting models and contributing to the [European CAMS project](https://atmosphere.copernicus.eu/) and [CAMEO](https://www.cameo-project.eu/).
+Previously, I worked as a Computational Scientist at the [Norwegian Meteorological Institute](https://www.met.no/), developing machine learning-based forecasting models and contributing to the [European CAMS project](https://atmosphere.copernicus.eu/) and [CAMEO](https://www.cameo-project.eu/).

-I completed my PhD in Statistics from [Colorado School of Mines](https://www.mines.edu/) in 2021, focusing on scalable algorithms for massive spatial datasets.
+I completed my PhD in Statistics from [Colorado School of Mines](https://www.mines.edu/) in December 2021, focusing on scalable algorithms for massive spatial datasets.
 As a Research Assistant at [NCAR](https://ncar.ucar.edu/), I developed parallel computing methods that reduced computation times by 75% for datasets with hundreds-of-millions of observations.

 I hold a B.A. from [Hampshire College](https://hampshire.edu/) concentrating in Mathematics and Computer Science.